 HeartWood Centre for Community Youth Development

 Nationally recognized leader in the field of community youth development.
-Heartwood draws on over 20 years of experiences in youth development, organizational development and community youth development research.
+Heartwood draws on over 25 years of experiences in youth development, organizational development and community youth development research.
 HeartWood celebrated its 25th anniversary in September, 2013.

 Human Early Learning Partnership (HELP)